-So how do I decide the right keyword to use for my post?
+So how do you decide the right keyword to use for your post?

 There are a few ways to go about this.
 Nagi from Food Bloggers Central has a wonderful tutorial for using the Google Keyword Planner, which is available as part of Google AdWords.
 You need an account to use this tool, but do not need an active campaign to be running.

-For the sites we run at Mediavine, we use a service called SEMRush.
-Their paid services start at $99 a month.
-But, they do offer a free research tool too, and that’s what I’m going to show you how to use.
+For the sites we run at Mediavine, we use a service called SEMrush.
+Their paid services start at a little over $99 a month.
+However, they do offer a free research tool too, and that’s what I’m going to show you how to use!

 Okay, fine, but what makes a keyword right for ME?

-In general, you want to shoot for a keyword that both has some search around it, and also isn’t dominated by all the big sites in your genre.
+Generally, you want to shoot for a keyword that has both some search around it and also isn’t dominated by all the big sites in your genre.

-If something is searched for a million times, but the first 10 pages of search results are dominated by sites like The Food Network, Martha Stewart, and Pioneer Woman, it is not the keyword for you.
+If something is searched for a million times but sites like The Food Network, Martha Stewart, and Pioneer Woman dominate the first 10 pages of search results, it is not the keyword for you.

-Let’s practice using the a recent post from Food Fanatic.
-Originally, the creator, Katie, called the post "Slow Cooker Spicy Italian Chicken Soup".
+Let’s practice using a post from Food Fanatic.
+Originally, the creator, Katie, called the post "Slow Cooker Spicy Italian Chicken Soup."